'Remarkable' Winter Park Balcony House Placed On This Year's Colorado Endangered Places List

 “One of the goals is to preserve buildings that are great to look at and also functional.
 That’s exactly what the Balcony House is.
 This should be the spot where people can go for a cup of coffee, where they can purchase tickets, and where they can do all sorts of things efficiently.”

-Crawford has a long track record of revitalizing historic sites like Larimer Square and Union Station, and says she’s learned some important lessons about preservation over the years.MORE: Denver Weather: Frigid Colorado Weekend Ahead With Snow Likely In Metro Area
+Crawford has a long track record of revitalizing historic sites like Larimer Square and Union Station, and says she’s learned some important lessons about preservation over the years.MORE: Herbert Scott, Already Facing Sex Assault On Child Charges In Day Camp, Arrested In At-Risk Adult Case

 “People are really appreciative that they can have a sense of connection with the past,” says Crawford.
 “It’s proven in tourism that people are more likely to go places where they can find remnants of history across America.”